tiagovaccari/tiagovaccari/README.md

 ## About me

-- 💻 Working as Senior.Net Software Engineer at Clevertech.
-From :brazil: and based in Toronto, :canada: :maple_leaf:
+- 💻 Working as Senior.Net Software Engineer at Maples Group Inc. From :brazil: and based in West Bay, 🇰🇾: 🐢:
 - :books: Always Reading: Designing Data-Intensive Applications - Martin Kleppmann
 - :space_invader: Helping to build a better development environment in the world